Threatened & Endangered Species Recovery

 Endangered: Cook inlet BELUGA WHALES

 Beluga whales are highly social, gregarious animals.
-They squeal, squeak, and chirp, which is why sailors long ago called them “sea canaries.”
+They squeal, squeak, and chirp, which is why sailors long ago called them “canaries of the sea.”

-Between 1979 and 2018, the population of Cook Inlet Beluga Whales declined by nearly 80%, from 1,300 whales to 279.
+The number of Cook Inlet beluga whales has declined more than 75%, from 1,300 in 1979 to only about 300 today.
 AWA is working to recover these critically endangered whales before it’s too late.

 tHREATENED: